janithl/janithl.github.io/.content/js-template-literals.md

 Aaand, we're done! 🎉

+---

-Edit: Many of you will rightly wonder if `action`, `user`, and `styles` will need to be defined in the same file as the Template Literal.
+**Edit:** Many of you will rightly wonder if `action`, `user`, and `styles` will need to be defined in the same file as the Template Literal.
 No, we can simply make it a function and pass these values direct from the component, like so:

 ```
 const description = (user, action, styles) => highlightText(